Exploring the origin of stars on bound and unbound orbits causing tidal disruption events: Comparison with numerical experiments

+where we have adopted $r_{\rm a}=2a$, and $r_{\rm a}$ is computed from the combined gravitational potential of stars and SMBH, see right panel of Figure~\ref{fig_sig-rho} for the result.
+In this case, we find $e_{\rm lcb}\approx1$ for $\beta\ge1$.

-Figure~\ref{fig_boundary} shows the distribution of the bound and unbound stars, which can cause TDEs, on the $e$-$\beta$ plane.
-The solid blue, solid black, dashed blue lines denote $e_{\rm min}$, $e_{\rm max}$, and $e_{\rm lcb}$, respectively.
-We evaluate these three characteristic eccentricities by using $E_{\rm min}$, $E_{\rm max}$, and $a_{\rm lcb}$, which are obtained from our $N$-body simulations.
-While the space between $e_{\rm lcb}$ and $e_{\rm min}$ corresponds to the empty loss cone regime, the space between $e_{\rm lcb}$ and $e=1$ corresponds to the full loss cone regime.
+Figure~\ref{fig_boundary} shows the distribution of bound and unbound stars that undergo TDEs on the $e$--$\beta$ plane.
+The solid magenta curve denote $e_{\rm max}$.
+The $e_{\rm min}$ (solid) and $e_{\rm lcb}$ (dashed) lines are plotted with two different $Q_{\rm boost}$ values that are indicated by the colors, respectively.
+The value of $E_{\rm max}$ is obtained from our $N$-body simulations and $a_{\rm lcb}\approx r_{\rm crit}/2$ is read out from Figure~\ref{fig_Q-r_a}.
+We notice that $Q_{\rm boost}=1$ gives poor estimate of $e_{\rm min}$: lots of data points are lying outside the boundary.
+On the other hand, the $Q_{\rm boost}=5$ models show better agreement with the data.
+While the space between $e_{\rm lcb}$ and $e_{\rm min}$ corresponds to the empty loss-cone regime, the space between $e_{\rm lcb}$ and $e=1$ corresponds to the full loss-cone regime.
 The stars located above the $e=1$ axis are supplied to the black hole from the Maxwellian distribution regime.
-We find that only a small fraction of the stars are originated from the empty loss cone regime and the corresponding values of $\beta$ are distributed around unity, whereas most of the stars are originally supplied from the region between $e_{\rm lcb}$ and $e_{\rm max}$ over the much wider range of $\beta$.
-These results are consistent with the loss cone theory: due to the diffusion nature in the empty loss cone regime, the loss cone flux is much smaller than the full loss cone regime, and the stars inside the empty loss cone cannot penetrate the tidal radius too much.
+We find that only a small fraction of the stars originate from the empty loss-cone regime and the corresponding values of $\beta$ are distributed around unity, whereas most of the stars are originally supplied from the region between $e_{\rm lcb}$ and $e_{\rm max}$ over the much wider range of $\beta$.
+These results are consistent with loss-cone theory: due to the diffusion nature in the empty loss-cone regime, the loss-cone flux is much smaller than the full loss-cone regime, and the stars inside the empty loss-cone cannot penetrate the tidal radius too much.

 We also find that there are some stars outside $e_{\rm min}$ or $e_{\rm max}$.
-These outliers seem to violate the loss cone theory.
-There are two possible reasons for the outliers that unexpectedly behave: first, the more energetic two-body encounter can occur in the $N$-body simulations, leading to the enhancement of the angular momentum exchange so that the stars have $\mathcal{R} < \mathcal{R}_0$.
+These outliers seem to violate the loss-cone theory.
+There are two possible reasons for the outliers behaving unexpectedly: first, the more energetic close two-body encounter occurs in the $N$-body simulations, leading to an enhancement of the angular momentum exchange, so that the stars have $\mathcal{R} < \mathcal{R}_0$ \citep{LT1980}.
 Second, the quantity $Q$ depends on the density and the velocity dispersion of the star cluster, which can fluctuate with radius and evolve with time.
-Therefore we need to reevaluate $e_{\rm min}$ and $e_{\rm max}$ by taking account of these effects, but they are beyond the scope of the CK78 solution.
-Both $e_{\rm min}$ and $e_{\rm max}$ are thus likely to deviate from the correct value, producing some outliers on the $e$-$\beta$ plane.
+The number of outliers is very small, so $e_{\rm min}$ and $e_{\rm max}$ are generally useful as limits.